-On the other hand, having art framed locally can take weeks.
+On the other hand, framing your art locally can take weeks.
 We have one framing option but it can be completed as soon as the ink fully dries.
-So you can receive our framed art as quickly as the unframed art.
+So you receive your framed art as quickly as the unframed art.

 - 8″ x 12″ ( 20.3 cm x 30.5 cm)

 - 12″ x 18″ (30.5 cm x 45.7 cm)

 - 15″ x 22″ (38.1 cm x 55.9 cm)